-Brad Pew is a litigator in the firm’s natural resources and business litigation practice groups where his work focuses on litigation and appellate work.
+Brad Pew works in our business litigation and natural resources practice groups where his work focuses on litigation and appellate work in both state and federal court.
 He has experience representing a broad range of clients, including Fortune 500 companies, municipalities, and local businesses.
-Brad represents clients at trial and on appeal in cases involving a variety of issues, including business disputes, election law, water rights, mining, the Endangered Species Act, the Clean Water Act, the Resource Conservation and Recovery Act, and the National Environmental Policy Act.
+Brad represents clients in cases involving a variety of issues, including constitutional issues, election law, water rights, mining, the Endangered Species Act, the Clean Water Act, the Resource Conservation and Recovery Act, and the National Environmental Policy Act.

-Outside of the office, Brad enjoys spending time with his family and playing the cello.
+Outside of the office, Brad enjoys spending time with his family and playing the piano and cello.